 A mock audit can begin with billings on cost-reimbursable awards.
 Typically, the most comprehensive method begins with the General Ledger.
 Information in the General Ledger is traced to the source documents that triggered the recorded transactions.
 For example, the Travel – Lodging account might be $30,000 for one month, including one transaction of $660.
 Drilling down from the General Ledger shows the $660 on a trip by Jane, an employee.
 The Travel Reimbursement Form shows a six-night stay at the Acme Hotel & Breakfast Bar.
 The per diem rate for the applicable location and date is $110.
 The Travel Reimbursement Form has a lodging receipt attached, for six nights at $120 per night.
 The excess $60 was recorded in an Unallowable account.
 Contact information for the hotel is on the lodging receipt (so that information can be verified, by audit).

-For the Mock Audit, the most heavily audited transactions come from:
+For the internal Mock Audit, the most heavily audited transactions come from:

 - Accounts with the highest dollars